vespidhook/nubank_interface/README.md

 # nubank_interface
-replicando a interface do Nubank com React Native
+Replicando a interface do Nubank com React Native